nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 10. The `AddCommand` then creates a `CommandResult` instance and returns it to `LogicManager`.

 #### Design Considerations
-* **Alternative 1 (current choice):** Only allow users to create an Entry with 1 type of category
+* **Alternative 1 (current choice):** Only allow users to create an entry with 1 type of category
-  * Pros: Users are able to distinctly sort their entries into specific pre-determined categories.
+  * Pros: Users are able to distinctly sort their expenditures/incomes into specific pre-determined categories.
-  * Cons: Users would not be able to specify entries under their own categories.
+  * Cons: Users would not be able to specify expenditures/incomes under their own categories.

 * **Alternative 2:** Allow users to specify their own categories.
-  * Pros: Users can be more flexible in grouping their spending/incomes.
+  * Pros: Users can be more flexible in grouping their expenditures/incomes.
-  * Cons: Possible dilution of categories, which would make the PieChart diagram not as useful.
+  * Cons: Possible dilution of categories, which would make the pie chart diagram not as useful.

 ### Edit Entry